perma-id/w3id.org/esim/README.md

 ## Uses

-ESIM (Energy System Information Model) is a domain-specific metadata model that is represented as an RDF graph and that describes information about energy systems at building and urban levels including their automation and control systems.
-It comprises functional, structural and physical descriptions of the systems as master metadata and additional operational metadata.
+ESIM (Energy System Information Model) is a domain-specific metadata model, is represented as an RDF graph, that describes information about energy systems at building and urban levels including their automation and control systems.
+It comprises functional, structural, and physical descriptions of the systems as master metadata and additional operational metadata.

 ## Contact